 1. Soil-based (or water-based) ICTs such as sensors and gauges that measure the chemistry of the earth or the water to identify parasites and diseases, determine the best-suited crops, and when and where to irrigate, drain or fertilize;

-https://openknowledge.worldbank.org/bitstream/handle/10986/32350/9781464813931.pdf.
+82 World Bank, Harvesting Prosperity: Technology and Productivity Growth in Agriculture (Washington, DC, 2019).
+Available at https://openknowledge.worldbank.org/bitstream/handle/10986/32350/9781464813931.pdf.